Publication: International Standards on Conscientious Objection to Military Service

 The updated edition, which followed the previous edition in 2015, covers developments in international standards that have occurred since 2015.

-You can read or download the booklet here.
+You can read or download the booklet in English here.
+See attachment for the Spanish, French and Russian versions.